Below is a selection of our exclusive Handel & Hendrix in London products

 No. 25 Brook Street is one of the most significant addresses in the history of music.
 This guide explores Handel, his life, his work and his London home.

 Book: Handel: The Man and his Music - Jonathan Keates

 Jonathan Keates original biography of Handel was hailed as a masterpiece on its publication in 1985.
-This fully revised and updated new edition charts in detail Handel's life, from his youth in Germany, through his brilliantly successful Italian sojourn, to the opulence and squalor of Georgian London where he made his permanent home.
+This fully revised and updated new edition - published to commemorate the 250th anniversary of the composers death - charts in detail Handel's life, from his youth in Germany, through his brilliantly successful Italian sojourn, to the opulence and squalor of Georgian London where he made his permanent home.

 Book: Hendrix at Home - Christian Lloyd

 Our new Hendrix Flat Exhibition book.
 Exclusively sold here!

 Jimi Hendrix called the flat at 23 Brook Street, in London's Mayfair, 'my first real home of my own'.
 He arrived here when his fame as the greatest rock guitarist of his era was at its height.
 But the period also marked a time of re-assessment for him, as he searched for new directions in which to take his life and his music.